daronphang/coding_resources/javascript/angular/rxjs/observables.md

 ## Advantages Over Promises:
 - An Observable pushes a stream of values whereas Promise pushes one resolved value.
+- Observables are declarative whereby computation does not start until subscription whereas promises are executed immediately on creation.
 - Error handlers can be done inside Observables rather than a construct like Promises.
 - Data can be transformed using operators through pipe().